IgorBuchelnikov/ObservableComputations/README.md

 ```

 ### Property dispatching
-In the previous examples, we saw how collections are dispatched using the *CollectionDispatching* method.
+In the previous examples, we saw how collections are dispatched using the *CollectionDispatching* extension method.
 But you may also need to dispatch properties:

 ```xml
 <Window